zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Configurations for installing BigBang and Flux in the cluster
+**Description:** Configurations for installing Big Bang and Flux in the cluster

 |                           |                                                                                                          |
 | ------------------------- | -------------------------------------------------------------------------------------------------------- |